Citrix Secure Private Access

 Scenario:

-• Group B Users: Employees of a third-party company working with ABC.
+• Group B users: Employees of a third-party company working with ABC.
 They access certain applications (excluding Outlook) via Secure Private Access.
 They also have their own Outlook application accessed over the internet and do not want to route their Outlook traffic via Secure Private Access.

 Problem: